dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/standalone-with-azure-active-directory-b2c.md

 By [Javier Calvarro Nelson](https://github.com/javiercn) and [Luke Latham](https://github.com/guardrex)

-To create a [standalone Blazor WebAssembly app](xref:blazor/hosting-models#blazor-webassembly) that uses [Azure Active Directory (AAD) B2C](/azure/active-directory-b2c/overview) for authentication, start by creating a tenant in the Azure Portal by following the guidance in the [Create an AAD B2C tenant (Azure documentation)](/azure/active-directory-b2c/tutorial-create-tenant) article.
+To create a [standalone Blazor WebAssembly app](xref:blazor/hosting-models#blazor-webassembly) that uses [Azure Active Directory (AAD) B2C](/azure/active-directory-b2c/overview) for authentication, start by creating a tenant or identifying an existing B2C tenant for the app to use in the Azure Portal by following the guidance in the [Create an AAD B2C tenant (Azure documentation)](/azure/active-directory-b2c/tutorial-create-tenant) article.

 Record the following information: